zddgame

 Review in Progress: Darkspore

-Review in Progress: Darkspore-November 2024
+Review in Progress: Darkspore-December 2024

 Of course you remember Spore, 2008's not-quite-revolutionary game about not-quite-evolution.
 That game soared because of its excellent use of user-created content.
 Darkspore uses a few of Spore's creation features, but if you were looking for a similar experience, keep your expectations grounded: Darkspore is an online action role-playing game in the vein of Diablo.
 The game was released today, April 26, though it was in open beta for some time before.
 While I did get several days of play in that beta last week, I wanted to take in the full experience this week; online-focused RPGs can surprise us in wonderful and terrible ways upon release.
 This means I'm not ready to deliver word on Darkspore's quality just yet, but I wanted to share with you a few quick thoughts, along with some screens and video taken from my time with the beta.